-The Liberal Party spokesman said that it was the Coalition Government that proposed the \$1.1 billion National Innovation and Science Agenda, established Innovation and Science Australia for independent advice to Government and was "the only party to invest in Women in STEM".
+The Liberal Party spokesman said the Coalition Government proposed the \$1.1 billion National Innovation and Science Agenda, established Innovation and Science Australia for independent advice to Government and was "the only party to invest in Women in STEM".
 According to the Budget papers the long-term allocations to the CSIRO, NHMRC and ARC have not kept up with, and are not expected to keep up with, inflation.